 montenegro railway map

-• All trains and electric trains are very old, they are 50 years old.
+• All trains are very old—around 50 years old.

-• There is no railroad along the coast
+• There is no railway along the coast.

-• Official website of the Montenegrin railway: www.zcg-prevoz.me
+• The official website for Montenegrin Railways: www.zcg-prevoz.me

 railway buses and public transport in Montenegro

-All trains in the country are very old and 80% covered in graffiti.
-Nobody even cleans them.
+All trains in the country are very old and covered in graffiti.

 railway in montenegro prices schedule

-• Several carriers can operate on the same route.
+• Multiple operators may run on the same route.

-• If you buy a ticket from the driver when boarding, then there is no fee.
+• If you buy a ticket directly from the driver when boarding, this fee doesn’t apply.

 buses in montenegro